China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 Made In China Vs. Vietnam: Production Limits

 What happens if you need to ramp up production and the factory can't handle it?
 Chinese factories have near-unlimited production capability because even when the factory fails to meet your requirements, you can drive to a different factory in the city and make your product.
 China has such a tremendous manufacturing capability that tens of thousands of factories are in a single city.
-This availability means that Chinese manufacturers can supply all buyers.
+This availability enables Chinese manufacturers to supply all buyers.

-In Vietnam, it's much harder to scale a factory if you manufacture a unique product, and you may experience delays in production if your demand exceeds the supply.
-So, if you're investing in Vietnam, you'll have to plan the scale you need and build the factory in an area with the workforce necessary to supply that scale.
+In Vietnam, scaling a factory to manufacture a unique product is significantly more challenging, and you may encounter production delays if demand exceeds supply.
+Therefore, if you're investing in Vietnam, you'll need to plan the scale you require and build the factory in an area with the necessary workforce to support that scale.
 This process is much faster in China because dozens of factories manufacture the same product in every city.

 US Vs. China Trade War: How Vietnam Benefits

-President Trump's US-Chinese trade war has led to a shrinking trade between the two largest economies in the world - China and America.
-The trade war caused US investments in China to decrease, as American companies had to pay higher tariffs to import their goods on US soil.
-As a result, many investors chose to pack up for alternative countries and manufacture in markets with lower tariffs and labor costs.
+President Trump's US-China trade war has led to a decline in trade between the two largest economies in the world - China and the United States.
+The trade war led to a decrease in US investments in China, as American companies had to pay higher tariffs to import their goods into the US.
+As a result, many investors chose to relocate to alternative countries and manufacture in markets with lower tariffs and labor costs.

 Vietnam is the 1st destination for companies leaving China due to the trade war, and this trade war has been one of the biggest economic boosters for the country.
 Thousands of major companies have closed their Chinese factories and moved to Vietnam over the last few years.
-However, some speculate that Vietnam will eventually hit a bottleneck in terms of how many factories the country can accommodate.
+However, some speculate that Vietnam will eventually reach a bottleneck in terms of the number of factories the country can accommodate.

-The trade war triggered events that made people speculate on trade-dependent countries' futures.
-Vietnam emerged as the biggest beneficiary, and some reports claimed manufacturers were moving Chinese products to Vietnam and rebranding them as Vietnamese to lower their import tariffs.
+The trade war triggered events that led people to speculate about the futures of countries heavily reliant on trade.
+Vietnam emerged as the biggest beneficiary, with some reports claiming that manufacturers were relocating Chinese products to Vietnam and rebranding them as Vietnamese to lower their import tariffs.
 As a result, while China is losing its market share in exports to the US, Vietnam is exporting more than ever, and Vietnamese goods easily penetrate the US and European markets.

-Effectively, the US-China trade war accelerated companies leaving China and moving to Vietnam for lower labor costs.
-As a result, manufacturers benefit from a low-cost labor force but can also import their goods to the US uninterrupted.
+Effectively, the US-China trade war accelerated companies’ departure from China and relocation to Vietnam, driven by lower labor costs.
+As a result, manufacturers benefit from a low-cost labor force and can also import their goods to the US without interruption.
 Overall, while a mass exodus of manufacturers from China is not likely due to the market's sheer scale, most companies looking to relocate to the area will eventually consider Vietnam their first destination.

 Shoes Made In Vietnam Vs. China

-Adidas cut 50% of their Chinese footwear production and moved it to Vietnam.
+Adidas cut 50% of its Chinese footwear production and moved it to Vietnam.
 Nike has also closed down significant factories in China and moved them to Vietnam.
-In addition, fashion/retail giants such as Zara and H&M are also shifting their production to Vietnam.
+Additionally, fashion and retail giants such as Zara and H&M are also shifting their production to Vietnam.

 Footwear is one example of Vietnam exceeding China’s manufacturing capability.
-Currently, Vietnam produces 2x the amount of Adidas shoes that China does—despite the company manufacturing in both countries.
+Currently, Vietnam produces 2x the amount of Adidas shoes that China does, despite the company manufacturing in both countries.
 Nike has also shifted virtually all sneaker manufacturing to Vietnam.
-Changes in the footwear industry show how the manufacturing landscape is shifting in Asia, and China is now relying on Vietnam for footwear production more than the other way around.
+Changes in the footwear industry reveal how the manufacturing landscape is shifting in Asia, with China now relying on Vietnam for footwear production more than the other way around.

 Other Industries Made In China Vs. Vietnam